massline.info

 Communist Party of India (M-L) [New party formed in 2005.]

-This new party, using the old name, CPI(ML), is scheduled to form in January 2005 with the merger of the CPI(ML) [Sanyal Group] (which officially calls itself simply the CPI(ML) already) and the CPI(ML) Red Flag group.
+This new party, using the old name, CPI(ML), was formed in January 2005 through the merger of the CPI(ML) [Sanyal Group] (which officially calls itself simply the CPI(ML) already) and the CPI(ML) Red Flag group.

-This party will presumably be close to the middle part of the spectrum of Maoist or Maoist-influenced organizations in India.
-Neither group which is merging is engaged in armed struggle, and it is unlikely that the merged group will be any time soon either.
+This party seems to be close to the middle-right part of the spectrum of Maoist or Maoist-influenced organizations in India.
+Neither group which merged was engaged in armed struggle, and it is unlikely that the newly merged group will be any time soon either.
 On the other hand, those in this trend also seem to disagree with the electoral focus of the CPI(ML) Liberation party, even though they both participate in elections sometimes themselves.
 Their strategy is more to try to organize the masses in broad political struggle.

 This new party is one of the many signs that the still highly fragmented Maoist forces in India are in the process of merging organizationally into three main trends.